FabricMC/fabric/CONTRIBUTING.md

   - Generally keep consistent with the current standard inside of the class you are editing.

 ## Testing
-TODO: this section needs updating for gametests

-Test mods should provide the necessary content to debug an issue with the api manually.
-If possible, it should also try to verify the api+implementation is working - especially after migrating to other Minecraft versions.
-Test mods can also be helpful in order to illustrate how to use a module as a fallback for wiki pages that have yet to be written.
-Testmods are located in the `testmod` source set.
+Including testing code when submitting new features is essential, both to demonstrate the feature, and to ensure that it works correctly.
+Testing code should not be in the regular source sets, it belongs to so-called "test mods".

+- Test mods are located in the `testmod` source set.
 Example: `fabric-lifecycle-events-v1/src/testmod/`
+- Test mods should provide the necessary content to debug an issue with the api manually.
+  - Test mods can also be helpful in order to illustrate how to use a module as a fallback for wiki pages that have yet to be written.
+- If a test mod can be partially automated then it is encouraged to implement an automatically failing test if something goes wrong.
+  - This allows issues with the implementation or porting issues to be detected immediately.

-If a testmod can be partially automated then it is encouraged to implement an automatically failing test if something goes wrong.
-For example if a testmod checks if commands are registered on the server and the commands are not on the CommandDispatcher then the test should fail.
+  - For example, if a test mod checks if commands are registered on the server and the commands are not on the `CommandDispatcher` then the test should fail.
+  - Good places to run the automated checks include:
+    - The mod initializer if applicable.
+    - In a listener for `ServerLifecycleEvents.SERVER_STARTED` if a server instance is required.
+    - A game test.

-Test failures should always throw an `AssertionError` explaining what condition was not met during the test.
+  - Test failures should always throw an `AssertionError` explaining what condition was not met during the test.

 Fabric API pull requests should be tested in the dev environment and in production (on both a client and dedicated server).
-TODO: reminder of how to build
+The `gradlew build` command can be used to produce the Fabric API fatjar, located in `builds/libs/`.

 #### Common Mistakes
 One highly likely cause of a production failure is the use of `remap=false` in a mixin.
 If `remap=false` is used, you need to verify the mixin works in dev and production.
 Most likely the mixin will not work in production.